riok/mapperly/docs/docs/02-configuration/10-derived-type-mapping.md

 All target types provided to the `MapDerivedTypeAttribute` need to implement or extend the mapping method return type.
 Each source type has to be unique but multiple source types can be mapped to the same target type.

+Configuration attributes on methods with `MapDerivedTypeAttribute`s are used to build the mapping of each derived types combination unless there is a user defined mapping method for exactly this source/target type combination.